seapath/cockpit-cluster-vm-management/README.md

 - Perform operations on deployed VM (Start, Stop, Enable, Disable, Restart, Migrate, Snapshot, Remove)
 - Upload Qcow2 and XML files
 - Create VM from existing Qcow2 and XML files
+- Access to the VM running on the cluster

 This plugin requires administrative access.